Online Originals: Petition seeks to introduce new rules to commercial fishing industry

 The federation says the reason for the petition is to reduce the amount of by-catch.
 By-catch is the anything in the net that’s not your intended species.
 It’s common for shrimpers to catch juvenile fish in their nets while shrimping.

-Commercial fishermen believe the petition is not only to intended to reduce by-catch, but to negatively impact their businesses.
+Commercial fishermen believe the petition is not only intended to reduce by-catch but to negatively impact their businesses.
 This is because North Carolina leads the nation in by-catch reduction research.

 “We’re all small businesses in North Carolina,” said Rustick.
 “Just like the local hardware store, the family-owned grocery store, the convenience store.
 I don’t believe there’s any small business in North Carolina or America that can operate three days a week and make a viable living.”